wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 	</div>
 	<img src="{% static "images/rango.jpg" %}" alt="Picture of Rango" />
 	{% endblock %}

 We have also used the `jumbotron` class to make the heading in the page more evident by wrapping the title in a `<div class="jumbotron">`.
 Reload the page - it should look a lot better now, but the way the list items are presented is pretty horrible.

 Let's use the [list group styles provided by Bootstrap](http://v4-alpha.getbootstrap.com/components/list-group/) to improve how they look.
-We can do this quite easily by changing the
-`<ul>` elements to `<ul class="list-group">` and the `<li>` elements to `<li class="list-group-item">`.
+We can do this quite easily by changing the `<ul>` elements to `<ul class="list-group">` and the `<li>` elements to `<li class="list-group-item">`.
 Reload the page, any better?

 ![A screenshot of the Index page with a Jumbotron and Columns.](images/ch12-styled-index.png)

 ###The Login Page
 Now let's turn our attention to the login page.
 On the Bootstrap website you can see they have already made a [nice login form](http://v4-alpha.getbootstrap.com/examples/signin/).
-If you take a look at the source, you'll notice that there are a number of classes that we need to include to pimp out the basic login form.
+If you take a look at the source, you'll notice that there are a number of classes that we need to include to stylise the basic login form.
 Update the `body_block` in the `login.html` template as follows:

 {lang="html",linenos=off}
 	{% block body_block %}